 The purpose of Coast Guard Suspension and Revocation proceedings is to promote safety at sea and to maintain standards of competence and conduct.
-See 46 U.S.C. §7701; 46 C.F.R. §5.5.
-Title 46 Code of Federal Regulations §5.19 gives an Administrative Law Judge (ALJ) the authority to conduct hearings and to suspend or revoke a license or certificate for violations arising under 46 U.S.C.§§7703 and/or 7704.
+See 46 revoke a license or certificate for violations arising under 46 U.S.C.§§7703 and/or 7704.